Trudy McCaffery

 Trudy V. McCaffery (April 10, 1944 – February 12, 2007) was a Thoroughbred racehorse owner-breeder in California who served on the board of directors of the Edwin J. Gregson Foundation, the NTRA Charities, the California Thoroughbred Breeders Association, the Oak Tree Racing Association, and the Thoroughbred Owners of California.
 She was also a trustee with the Thoroughbred Owners and Breeders Association.

+Early life

 Born Trudy Hanson in Winnipeg, Manitoba, Canada, she was the daughter of Minnesota-born Canadian Football Hall of Fame inductee Melvin "Fritz" Hanson and his wife, Maxine.
 As a young girl growing up in Calgary, Alberta, she became an accomplished equestrian.
 As an adult, in addition to participating in the sport of horse racing, she was an avid golfer.

+Thoroughbred racing

 While living in Rancho Santa Fe, California, in 1989 she began a racing partnership with Canadian-born John Toffan.
 It became one of California's top racing and breeding operations, and in 1997 the Thoroughbred Owners and Breeders Association named them "Owners of the Year".
 They bred Round Pond, who won the 2006 Breeders' Cup Distaff.
 Their top runners included: